Shu – Ha – Ri

 In the Ha stage the student can question the skills he has learned.
 Why is it we do it as we do?

-Finally when a good pupil understands all the reasons for why we do as we do, he can follow his own path, and try to improve what was the best practice so far.
+Finally when a good pupil understands all the reasons for why we do as we do, he can follow his own path.
+Now he can try to improve what was the best practice so far.
 This then becomes the Ri stage.

 守 Shu – To learn from tradition